git-town/git-town/documentation/tutorial.md

 You are in the middle of the sprint, and have just finished a feature.
 You take the next ticket from the backlog.
 Let's say it is called "resetting passwords".
-You run `git hack reset-passwords`.
-This command

-* checks out the _master_ branch
-* pulls updates for the _master_ branch, i.e. the things that Bob and Carol have shipped while you worked on your last feature
+Since we are developing in feature branches, you now need to

+* update your master branch to the latest version on GitHub
-* cuts a new feature branch called "password-reset" from your now up-to-date _master_ branch
+* cut a new feature branch from the master branch

-* checks out that new branch
+Running `git hack reset-passwords` achieves all this in a single command.

-This gives you the best possible start for the new password reset feature.
+This gives you the best possible start for building the new feature, on top of the latest version of the code base.

 ## Synchronizing the branch

 After coding for a while, you hear that Bob shipped a number of important bug fixes, and that Carol shipped some UI design updates.
-Both changes affect your work, so you want them in your branch before you continue.
+Both changes affect your work, so you want them in your feature branch before you continue.
-In order to achieve that right now, you run `git sync`.
-This command

-* stashes away your currently open changes
-* checks out the _master_ branch
+On a high level, you need to

-* pulls the updates on that branch (Bob's bug fixes and Carol's UI updates)
+* pull updates for the `master` branch (to get Bob and Carol's changes)
-* checks out your feature branch again
-* merges the updates from the _master_ branch into your branch
+* merge the master branch into your `reset-passwords` branch
-* pushes your updated feature branch to the repository
+* push your updated feature branch to the repo, so that others who work on it also get these updates

-* restores your open changes by popping the stash
+You will need to move between branches to do this, which means you also need to stash away any currently open changes in your repo temporarily.
+All together this simple operation requires between 5 and 7 individual Git commands.
+That's a lot of typing.
+And this should happen several times per day, for each of your feature branches!

+`git sync` runs this whole process in one command, and brings you back to exactly where you started.

-You are now exactly where you were before, but your branch now also contains Bob's bug fixes and the new UI from Carol.
-Any more changes you make will fit right in.
+With Bob's bug fixes and the new UI from Carol available in your branch, any more modification you make will fit right into their work.
-Great team work!

 ## Creating a pull request